 #March4Women is about bringing people together to celebrate International Women’s Day.
 By focusing on gender equality, we can join our voices to call for a more equal world and show solidarity with women and girls worldwide.
 We welcome the participation of all individuals and groups who support an end to gender inequality, and the multiple forms of discrimination that women face.
-Bring your banners, fly your flags, beat your drums and join us in calling for a fairer world for everyone.
+Please join us in calling for a fairer world for everyone.

 I can't come to the event itself - what else can I do?

-The #March4Women event on Sunday 4th March is kick-starting a month of action for a more equal world, including online actions you can take in support of gender equality.
+The #March4Women event on Sunday 4th March kick-started a month of action for a more equal world, including online actions you can take in support of gender equality.

-Some of the speakers will be drawing attention to the need to end sexual harassment in the workplace.
+Some of the speakers drew attention to the need to end sexual harassment in the workplace.
 Sexual harassment affects women in all industries, all over the world.
 The clothing industry is no exception - nearly 1 in 3 garment workers in overseas factories experiences harassment and abuse at work.
 It's time to put an end to workplace violence and harassment.
-CARE is launching a campaign to ensure that governments around the world sign up to what would be the first global treaty to end gender-based violence and harassment at work.
-Please add your name to our petition letter calling for action.
+CARE is campaigning to ensure that governments around the world sign up to what would be the first global treaty to end gender-based violence and harassment at work.
+Read more about our campaign.

 Got more questions?
 Please contact email@example.com and we will try to answer to the best of our ability!